Francisc546/Francisc546.github.io/Txiky.md

 [Check out the playlist](https://youtu.be/hCn0Te4nzJc?si=sQzh0K9--wpbOWyF)

+## Game Description

+ It's a narrative based game, with exploration, puzzles and platforms, which tells a story of a young fox, Txiky, which gets left out by their family for being a fox out of the ordinary with her life ambitions.
+The story tries to create empathy between the main character and the player, recreating moments of rejection sensitivity

 ## First Prototype (P1)

 We developed two preliminary prototypes with distinct approaches to the gameplay design,